ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - B-) Because she is happy.
     - C-) Because she passed the exam.
     - D-) Because she is in the exam now.
     - E-) Because she likes the school.
     <hr />
-1. It was a hard and .................... exam for her.
+1. It was a hard and&nbsp;.................... exam for her.
 She had expected an easier exam.<br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) previous
     - B-) enough